 - Clearer identification of competitions that are pathway/representative matches which makes it easier for parents and spectators to find and much clearer in player statistics

-- Falls into line with how National championships and carnivals are setup, administered and managed by event staff and player/team managers
+- Falls into line with how National Championships and carnivals are setup, administered and managed by event staff and player/team managers

-Following this communication, the MyCricket Implementation Specialist and the National Support Team will work with administrators of these competitions to ensure that they are set up correctly and ready for the 2020/21 representative season including any competition administrators that are not employed by Australian Cricket.
+Following this communication, the MyCricket Implementation Specialist and the National Support Team will work with administrators of these competitions to ensure that they are set up correctly and ready for the 2020/21 representative season ongoing, including any competition administrators that are not employed by Australian Cricket.